-The management of operational risk includes all activities aimed at identifying, assessing and measuring, responding and mitigating, controlling and monitoring, and reporting risks.
-The risk management is supported by various processes including e.g. the Risk and Control Self-Assessment, Change Risk Management and Approval, Incident Management, Scenario Analysis, Business Continuity and Crisis Management, Information Security Management, Third Party Risk Management, Insurance related risk diversification and Significant Operating Processes.
+Management of operational risk includes all activities aimed at identifying, assessing and measuring, responding and mitigating, controlling and monitoring, and reporting risks.
+The risk management is supported by various processes and instructions including Risk and Control Self-Assessment, Change Risk Management and Approval, Incident Management, Scenario Analysis, Business Continuity and Crisis Management, Information Security Management, Third Party Risk Management, Insurance related risk diversification and Significant Operating Processes.
 Some of these processes are described below.
 Risk exposures are governed by limits set within the boundaries of the risk appetite.
 The Risk Appetite Statement (RAS) is expressed in terms of: